ankit039/Competitive_Programming_Solutions/README.md

 ### How to contribute on here :+1:
 * First of all fork this repositories to your account
-* Select any topic from the provided folders(or you can create your own folder by adding "/" at the last of your folder name)
+* Select any topic from the provided folders(or to create your folder add "/" at the last of your folder name)
 * Now, Select create file and give your file a name and write some code in the text area
 * important, don't forget to add some description to your file
 * when you think all thing is done, hit on the pull request button to create pull request